 Established in 2004 by Leo and Diane Zerhusen, HOPE For All’s mission “is to provide basic necessities such as furniture, housewares, clothing, and personal items, to families and individuals without sufficient economic resources.”

 “We seek to bolster the dignity of disadvantaged families, without discrimination, by providing for their basic human needs,” said Smith.
 “Great efforts are taken to promote responsibility, not dependency.”

 For many years, the Zerhusens participated in church and community volunteer opportunities.
-However, it was during a trip to the Appalachia region when they discovered families in the area needed clothes.
+However, during a trip to the Appalachia region, they discovered families in the area needed clothes.
 Today, the Zerhusens still serve those communities as well as the communities in Maryland.